Emergent spatial patterns of coexistence in species-rich plant communities: Introduction

-\red{The interdependence between the emergent spatial patterns --at the mesoscale-- and species coexistence has been often overlooked \cite{Wiegand2021}, even if their joint action with seed dispersal may be critical to ensure a rich biological diversity \cite{Detto2016, Bolker1999, Uriarte2010}.
-In particular, only recent works have emphasized the difficulty of integration of spatial patterns into coexistence theories of species-rich communities, showing that they may play an important role in species coexistence of high diversity plant communities \cite{Wiegand2021}. }
+The interdependence between the emergent spatial patterns --at the mesoscale-- and species coexistence has been often overlooked \cite{Wiegand2021}, even if their joint action with seed dispersal may be critical to ensure a rich biological diversity \cite{Detto2016, Bolker1999, Uriarte2010}.
+In particular, only recent works have emphasized the difficulty of integrating spatial patterns into coexistence theories of species-rich communities, showing how they play an essential role in species coexistence of high diversity plant communities \cite{Wiegand2021}.

 Some works have recently highlighted the ability of SENM to produce single-species patterns characterized by spatial density correlations and fluctuations in qualitative agreement with field data in the 50 ha tropical forest plot on Barro Colorado Island (BCI) \cite{Villegas2020, May2015, Grilli2012}.
-In particular, the prevalence of tree clumping at small-scales together with anomalous spatial density fluctuations \cite{Condit2000,Villegas2020,Keil2010}.
-Nevertheless, the role of dispersion and immigration in maintaining the biodiversity richness and their effects in the emergent spatial point patterns remains an open question.
+In particular, it has been proved the prevalence of tree clumping at small scales together with anomalous spatial density fluctuations \cite{Condit2000,Villegas2020,Keil2010}.
+Nevertheless, the role of dispersion and immigration in maintaining biodiversity richness and their effects in the emergent spatial point patterns remains an open question.
 Indeed, it still needs to be clarified whether correlations between species operate when competing for space.
 This is particularly important to describe patterns with characteristic scales (e.g., stripes or Namibian fairy circles \cite{Klausmeier1999,Tarnita2017}) or conversely lacking scale (e.g., the low-canopy gaps in BCI \cite{Sole1995} or tree canopy clusters across different Kalahari landscapes \cite{Scanlon2007}).
-Bistability associated with discontinuous transitions has been suggested to play a critical role in regular patterns in arid ecosystems \cite{Kefi2010} and percolation phenomena to justify the emergence of very broadly distributed vegetation patterns \cite{Martin2020}. \red{ Therefore, the emergence of scale-free clusters in multi-agent competitive environments, in concomitance with complex spatial patterns, remains a crucial question to be answered. }
+Bistability associated with discontinuous transitions has been suggested to play a critical role in regular patterns in arid ecosystems \cite{Kefi2010} and percolation phenomena to justify the emergence of very broadly distributed vegetation patterns \cite{Martin2020}.
+Therefore, the emergence of scale-free clusters in multi-agent competitive environments, in concomitance with complex spatial patterns, remains a crucial question to be answered.